fanart-tv/fanartwiki/docs/ImageTypes/Movies/moviedisc.md

-# **Overview**
+!!! info "Overview"

-- cdArts are the original movie discs with a transparent background
+    - __cdArts are the original movie discs with a transparent background__
-- Can be used while browsing your media centre library to show the original disc next to the cover
+    - __Can be used while browsing your media centre library to show the original disc next to the cover__
-- Can be used as a while playing the movie in a mediacentre
+    - __Can be used as a while playing the movie in a mediacentre__

 ---